tayapro/wizy/README.md

 ### Interactive Elements

 Animations were added to the stars and life icons to make the WIZY game more dynamic and engaging.
-The animations are subtle yet effective in providing feedback to the user.
+They are effective in providing feedback to the user.

 # Features